matioau/matioau/README.md

-- 👋 Hi, I’m @mathio
+- 👋 Hi, I’m @mati
 - 👀 I’m interested in programing and linux
-- 🌱 I’m currently learning C++ and git or linux
+- 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on all who have knowlage and willingness
-- 📫 How to reach me my mail: "szokwow@gmail.com" and i want to start a blog :D
+- 📫 How to reach me my mail: "szokwow@gmail.com" :D

 <!---ho
 matioau/matioau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.